shuaitang/TL-KRR/README.md

 *learning_kernel_alignment.py* computes the optimal convex combination of feature vectors from individual layers that gives the highest alignment score with the target in a downstream task.

-*ridge_regression.py* implements a Ridge Regression method as a sklearn estimator, which can be plugged into other Cross-Validation methods in sklearn to optimise hyperparameters.

 *utils.py* has helper functions.

 *cub200.py* and *kuzushiji49.py* implement the PyTorch vision dataset class for CUB200 and Kuzushiji49, respectively.